 The other side of the Westminster picture is most evident in the north of the borough, which has more in common socially and economically with the parts of Brent and Camden it adjoins than with the glamour and wealth elsewhere in its own borough.
 There is considerable poverty in the north of Paddington and around Harrow Road.
 Maida Vale is more picturesque and socially mixed.
 Further south, Bayswater is famously cosmopolitan.
 The A5 Edgware Road, which runs from Marble Arch under the Westway and into St John’s Wood, bisects the borough on its north-south axis.
 Famously lined with Arabic restaurants, it also contains Church Street market.

 The split nature of the borough has been underlined by more recent election outcomes.
 In the 2018 borough contests, Labour took 40.3 per cent of the total vote compared with the Tories’ 42.3, yet only gained three seats overall, such are the concentrations of the respective parties’ strengths in particular wards, with only a few changing hands throughout this century.
-It is significant that Labour won a seat in West End ward for the first time, but the Conservative majority remained a healthy 22, much to the relief of the council’s relatively new leader, Nickie Aiken.
+It is significant that Labour won a seat in West End ward for the first time ever, but the Conservative majority remained a healthy 22.

 Westminster borough can be helpfully divided into eight main areas.
 We’ll start in the north and work our way down to the Houses of Parliament by the Thames.